How Hard Is It to Make an App in 2024: Pain Points and Pointers

 Building an app business

-Creating an app business or app startup is basically all about making your application financially sustainable.
 Whether your application is your main income driver or merely a tool for scaling your business, it needs to generate revenue simply because maintaining an app costs money.
 We at Appetiser have learned that this principle applies even to our clients in the nonprofit sector.

 Building a successful app startup tends to be easier if you collaborate with an experienced and cost-efficient app agency (or app development company).
-I recommend this, regardless of your level of experience in programming or setting up digital businesses, for the following reasons.
+I recommend this, regardless of your level of experience in programming or setting up digital businesses, for the following reasons:

-1. App agencies at the top of their game have serviced multiple clients, giving them a broader perspective on the app development process.
+- App agencies at the top of their game have serviced multiple clients, giving them a broader perspective on the app development process.

-2. Successful app development companies have both programmers and growth strategists to ensure your app is as technically superior as it is marketable.
+- Successful app development companies have both programmers and growth strategists to ensure your app is as technically superior as it is marketable.

-3. You’d save money and effort because the right app agency will do most of the heavy lifting for you.
+- You’d save money and effort because the right app agency will do most of the heavy lifting for you.

-4. Some app agencies provide advice on raising funding.
+- Some app agencies provide advice on raising funding.

 There are many app agencies out there that offer these four value propositions for a manageable cost.
 But if you’re pressed for time, book a free consultation with us now and learn how we involve ourselves deeply in our partners’ overall success.

-1. Income generation
+- Income generation

-2. Lack of funding
+- Lack of funding

-3. Idea theft
+- Idea theft

-4. Product-market fit
+- Product-market fit

-5. App cross-compatibility
+- App cross-compatibility

-6. Development timeline
+- Development timeline

-7. Launching and sustaining an app
+- Launching and sustaining an app

 Let’s delve deeper into these pain points and how to resolve them.

-Income generation: How to make money from apps?
+Income generation: How to make money from apps

 There are many ways you could earn revenue from your app.
 But to effectively determine your income generation strategy, you should look at the following:

-1. App monetization models
+- App monetization models

-2. App store historical earnings
+- App store historical earnings

 App monetization models

 Even if you’re seeking to develop a free app, you should still find a way to earn income from it.
 You can make money from free apps in various ways, including through advertising and affiliate marketing.
-Other mobile apps make money through in-app purchases.
-Still, some applications combine these app income methods.

 Source: Adjust

-Whatever app monetization model you choose, strike a balance between earning enough and maintaining a high-quality user experience (UX).
 For example, placing many irrelevant in-app ads might make you a lot of money but lead users to delete your app.
 Remember that UX is vital in retaining app users.
 Consequently, user retention ensures your app produces your desired results in the long run.

 App monetization also works best when complemented by the right app pricing models.
 When determining the optimum pricing-monetization match, consider your app’s user preferences and rival applications’ best pricing practices.